Did you know that the US has just 5% of the world’s population but 25% of the world’s prisoners?

 Why is the ‘land of the free’ the world’s #1 jailer?

-Incarceration gives criminals the opportunity to understand the gravity of their crime, reconsider their role as a member of our society, and plan their return to the community.
+Incarceration gives individuals the opportunity to understand the gravity of their crime, reconsider their role as a member of our society, and plan their return to the community.
 While we feel that the system is working for us by keeping incarcerated individuals out of reach today, we must remember that the prison door will open for them tomorrow.
 Without proper information and preparation, formerly incarcerated individuals may come home with the same perspective that put them in prison in the first place.

 Fair Shake has developed and assembled references for all stakeholders.
 The Resource Directory is primarily focused on reintegration and support for formerly incarcerated individuals, but also contains valuable information for family members, correctional officers, employers, property managers, and community members to learn about and assist in their transition.